-We are fortunate to have Nurse Gail available 3 days a week ( M-T and TH), and a Health Technician, Oliver, every day for 6 hours a day.
+We are fortunate to have Nurse Amy available 4 days a week ( M- TH), and a Health Technician, Abby, every Friday for 6 hours a day.
 It is important to let the Health office know of any health concerns that may arise during the school year.

 Update Student Information